 While valuation standards are typically handled by finance professionals, forensic accountants are increasingly being called upon to perform valuation services delivered in connection with litigation.
-With this certified valuation trend, you will evaluate complex accounting and financial issues to help determine a well-researched opinion on the financial value of a business.
+With this certified valuation trend, you’ll evaluate complex accounting and financial issues to help determine a well-researched opinion on the financial value of a business.

 Areas of opportunity for forensic accountants

-Forensic accountants have a wide range of job opportunities in both the governmental and business sectors.
+Forensic accountants have a wide range of job opportunities in both the governmental and the business sectors.
 You can also choose to work as an independent consultant.

-Industry opportunities for forensic accountants:
+Industry opportunities for forensic accountants

 Government agencies (FBI, CIA, IRS)

 Career growth for forensic accountants is largely based on location, according to PayScale and the Association of Certified Fraud Examiners.

 Some states have particularly high demand for accountants, including those specializing in forensics.
 Utah, for example, has a projected growth rate of more than 30% by 2028.

 Other states with high growth rates include Tennessee, Colorado, and Nevada.
 At the entry level, a forensic accounting salary may start at $63,000, while upper-level employees could earn $147,000 or more.